larsoyd/ArchLinuxTutorials/arch_gnome_tutorial.md

 HOOKS=(base systemd autodetect microcode modconf keyboard sd-vconsole block filesystems fsck)

 # Key changes:
-# - MUST use 'systemd' instead of 'udev'
+# - MUST use 'systemd' instead of 'udev' - UPDATE: This should now be default on Arch, it wasnt when I originally wrote this.
-# - Use 'sd-vconsole' instead of 'keymap' and 'consolefont'
+# - Use 'sd-vconsole' instead of 'keymap' and 'consolefont' - UPDATE: I think this is also default now, but one of them remains.
+I would remove that one.
-# - Remove 'kms' from HOOKS=() also if you use nvidia, AMDGPU can ignore this however
+# - REMOVE 'kms' from HOOKS=() if you use nvidia, AMDGPU can ignore this however
-# - Ensure microcode is in HOOKS=()
+# - Ensure 'microcode' is in HOOKS=()
 #
 # NOTE: IF you do not remove udev and if you do not replace it with systemd,
 # THEN YOUR SYSTEM WILL NOT BOOT.